treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 But it's not enough to "just write", you also need to evaluate your progress and try to notice what you're lacking and where you can improve.

 Be introspective, think about what you're doing and be your own critic.
-This is an extremely valuable skill, which will helpful for you no matter what you want to improve upon.
+This is an extremely valuable skill, which will helpful no matter what area you want to improve in.

-It can be difficult, so here are some questions I try to ask myself whenever I write:
+It can be difficult, here are some questions I try to ask myself whenever I write:

 - Does the text flow nicely?
 - Where is the red thread?